PeriHub/PeriLab.jl/docs/src/lecture/seminar_1.md

-## Lecture 1: Bond based truss solution
+## Seminar 1: Trusses and structure of matrices

 For a truss everything is a scalar.
 The norms are given for better illustration.